MD Program

 The RIM Unit is a 3-year longitudinal program, beginning in September of first year with completion in September of fourth year.
 Research is built around an intensive summer studentship, typically in students’ first year and conducted under the supervision of a faculty mentor.

-RIM is designed to instill a high level of critical thinking and create a culture of inquiry among our learners.
-At the end of their undergraduate medical training, students should see themselves no longer as consumers of knowledge but as professionals with responsibility to generate knowledge to advance their profession.
+RIM instills a high level of critical thinking and creates a culture of inquiry among our learners.
+At the end of their undergraduate medical training, students should no longer see themselves as consumers of knowledge but as professionals with responsibility to generate knowledge to advance their profession.

-Our graduates will integrate their knowledge, skills and attitudes for competence in four principal and interdependent areas of achievement: as professionals, as community contributors, as life-long learners, and as skilled clinicians.
+Dal Medical School graduates integrate their knowledge, skills and attitudes for competence in four principal and interdependent areas of achievement: as professionals, as community contributors, as life-long learners, and as skilled clinicians.